 - Developed & taught a business English course for a private school in Anyang, Korea

-Eight years of college and university, with honors, including business administration, law, business information processing, computer programming, marketing, environmental science, land management, arts and science and real estate.
+Eight years of college and university, with honors: business administration, law, business information processing, computer programming, marketing, environmental science, arts and science, real estate and land management.

 Community Volunteer Work